me-shahbazi/mmWave-Python-Tool/README.md

 # mmWave-Python-Tool
-This repository contains very Simple Python scripts for interfacing with the AWR1843 mmWave sensor Demo project.
+This repository contains very Simple Python scripts for interfacing with the AWR1843 mmWave Radar sensor Out of Box Demo project.

 ## Project Status